UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 Notes: The density areas don’t suffer the same issues as the histograms when made transparent.
-The continuous solid shape for each group is easier to follow even when it is semi transparent and overlaps with the other areas.
+The continuous solid shape for each group is easier to follow even when it is semi-transparent and overlaps with the other areas.

 The transparency gives us the advantage of knowing that there is not small density area completely hiding behind a bigger one and we can also see the range of all the distributions.

-For example we can tell that there are some Fantasy movies that are almost as long as the longest History movies, whereas ther is not a single Animation movie that is longer than 120 minutes.
+For example, we can tell that there are some Fantasy movies that are almost as long as the longest History movies, whereas there is not a single Animation movie that is longer than 120 minutes.

 However, if we had more distributions to compare, a semi-transparent density plot would become hard to decipher.
-In such cases we could either filter the data to plot fewer distributions or facet them vertically as we saw with the histograms previously.
+In such cases, we could either filter the data to plot fewer distributions or facet them vertically as we saw with the histograms previously.